 The fact that David Geftakys' spousal abuse went undetected for many years raises concern that there may have been other men in the Assembly who were perpetrating domestic violence.
 The blog, Sanctuary for the Abused, has a wealth of information, resources, and links, and also checklists to help you assess whether your situation is abusive.

 If you are being abused and your abuser shares the home computer, the safest way to search for information on the internet is from a different computer--at work, a friend's house, or a local library.
 If you must share here is how to clear your internet surfing history.
 You may also want to investigate setting up a secure email account.

-Apology 2006, based on the writing of Beverly Engel, lays out information and pointers on how to go about giving effective, healing apologies.
+Apologies for Spiritual Abuse are Required, based on the writing of Beverly Engel, lays out information and pointers on how to go about giving effective, healing apologies.

 Dutch doctors at the University of Utrecht in the Netherlands have identified a type of grief called "complicated grief," which is significantly different from the normal grief experienced at a loss.
 Dr. Paul A. Bolen says, "People with complicated grief are basically stuck in a state of chronic grieving."
 This is the case for many Assembly people even now, several years after the disbanding of the Assemblies.

 Wayne M., P.A., formerly from the Champaign Assembly, contribted this link that shows the analogy between how the body heal from injury and how the soul heals from pain.